Azure-Samples/ms-identity-java-spring-tutorial/3-Authorization-II/2-User-CallAPI/AppCreationScripts/README_STEPS.md

 1. Install the Visual Studio Code extension [Azure App Service](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azureappservice).
 1. Open the Azure App Service Extension and navigate to the App Services tab located under Resources
 1. Right-click on the App Services tab and select "Create New Web App..."
-1. Enter a globally unique name for your web app (e.g. `spring-webapi-domain`) and press enter.
+1. Enter a globally unique name for your web app (e.g. `java-spring-webapi-auth`) and press enter.
 Make a note of this name.
-If you chose `spring-webapi-domain` for your app name, your app's domain name will be `https://spring-webapi-domain.azurewebsites.net`
+If you chose `java-spring-webapi-auth` for your app name, your app's domain name will be `https://java-spring-webapi-auth.azurewebsites.net`
 1. Select `Java 11` for your runtime stack.
 1. Select `Java SE (Embedded Web Server)` for your Java web server stack.
 1. If you are asked for an OS, choose `Linux`.